BeatSkip/PrimeDev/README.md

 # PrimeDev

-**Description**:
-This is my attempt at re-imagining the development process for the HP Prime the goal is to make an easy web-based Connectivity kit and development IDE for both python and PPL programs.
+This is my attempt at re-imagining the development process for the HP Prime. the goal is an easy web-based Connectivity kit and development IDE for both python and PPL programs.
+Later on optimization for mobile and a program sharing feature would be nice.

 ## Status
 Very very alpha, and currently working on the initial communication between the SPA and the prime itself..